syncfusion-content/wpf-docs/wpf/Scheduler/Appointment-Editing.md

 ![WPF Scheduler editing recurrence appointment](Appointment-Editing_Images/Editing-Recurrence-Appointment.png)

-Handle the opening of recurrence popup window using [RecurringAppointmentEditMode](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.RecurringAppointmentEditMode.html) property in [AppointmentEditorOpeningEventArgs](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.AppointmentEditorOpeningEventArgs.html) by handling [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.
+Handle the opening of recurrence popup window using `EditMode` property in `RecurringAppointmentBeginningEditEventArgs` by handling `RecurringAppointmentBeginningEdit` event.

 #### AppointmentEditorOpening event
 When the appointment editor UI window is opened to add or update appointment, then Scheduler notifies by [AppointmentEditorOpening](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Scheduler.SfScheduler.html) event.